Cyperstereo/Cyperstereo-SDK-Docs-zh_CN/docs/index.rst

 ..
-MYNT® EYE S SDK documentation master file, created by sphinx-quickstart on Mon Mar 11 08:59:35 2019.
+CyperStereo SDK documentation master file, created by sphinx-quickstart on Mon Mar 11 08:59:35 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MYNT® EYE S SDK
+CyperStereo SDK
 ===============

 .. toctree::